sethchens/speech-to-schedule/README.md

 # Future Work
 - Integration to a mobile app
-- Generate larger dataset to fine-tune it further
+- Generate larger and mroe diversed dataset to fine-tune it further